Alaska LEND Without Walls

 Resources

-The Provider Toolkit is a resource toolkit for primary care providers working with individuals with intellectual and developmental disabilities.
+The Provider Toolkit is a resource for primary care providers working with individuals with intellectual and developmental disabilities.

-My Health Toolkit is a resource toolkit for individuals with intellectual and developmental disabilities to support communicating with primary care providers.
+My Health Toolkit is a resource for individuals with intellectual and developmental disabilities to support communicating with primary care providers.